 - Highly detailed job description

 - Nationality, civil status, tax ID number, and more.

 - And in some cases, the residence of the employee and employer

 Hours of work:

 Employers in the United States do not have limits regarding how long their employees can work, as long as they are compensated appropriately.
 Mexico, on the other hand, has specific time slots in which an employee can work and you’ll need to take this into account when looking to hire from local labor forces.
 That said, there are “common market practices” that are accepted by most city labor boards but may not appear compliant with the national laws.
-Working with a company who understands the “local” practices to implement efficient work schedules may be useful.
+Working with a company that understands the “local” practices to implement efficient work schedules may be useful.

 Typical business hours run from 8 a.m. to 6 p.m., but Mexican labor law recognizes three work shifts: